Skip to main content

 A complete reputation system for dental offices rests on three pillars:

 Pillar 3: Monitoring and managing your presence across all platforms.
 Your reviews live on Google, Facebook, Healthgrades, and other platforms.
 If you’re only checking Google, you’re missing feedback and letting reviews go unanswered.
+Patients cross-check — they read your Google reviews, then your Healthgrades profile, then your Facebook page, then they call.

 Step-by-Step System to Build Your Dental Reputation